Astros-Dodgers World Series Game 5: The moments that made us lose our damn mind

 You can spend a lifetime contemplating what-ifs in baseball.
 What if Red Sox manager John McNamara had made the obvious defensive substitution in Game 6 of the 1986 World Series, rather than trust creaky-kneed first baseman Bill Buckner when a capable glove was needed?
 When if the Giants hadn't grown so adept at stealing signs during their magical run in '51?

 We might look back at the 2017 World Series and wonder something else: What if Clayton Kershaw had managed just one more strike?
-That was all that Kershaw needed to do to breeze through a 1-2-3 fifth inning in Game 5.
+That was all that Kershaw needed to breeze through a 1-2-3 fifth inning in Game 5.
 Instead, Springer worked a walk and Bregman followed with another free pass, sending Kershaw to the showers.
-Roberts summoned Kenta Maeda, the starter-turned-playoff-long-man who'd been excellent this October.
+Roberts summoned Kenta Maeda, the starter-turned-playoff-long-man who had been excellent this October.

-Maeda threw mostly cutters and sliders to AL MVP front-runner candidate Jose Altuve, before following with his only fastball of the at-bat.
+Maeda threw mostly cutters and sliders to Altuve, the AL MVP front-runner, before following with his only fastball of the at-bat.
 It was a two-seamer, aimed for outside corner, then instead drifted right down the middle of the plate.
 With the sellout crowd of orange-clad crazies chanting "M-V-P!
 M-V-P!" until they turned hoarse, Altuve turned on Maeda's errant heater, and sent it into orbit.

 Ignore the know-nothing doofuses who sling baseball hot takes for a living.
 Jose Altuve is really, really, really good.